Mastercard/bundle-client-reference-app/README.md

 `mvn clean install`

-When the project builds successfully you can then run the following command to start the project
+When the project builds successfully, you can then run the following command to start the project

 `java -jar target/bundle_client-1.0.0.jar` <Argument>

-Argument: An argument which defines the feature user wants to run through command line.
-If you don't specify this argument, it will run all the features(createUser,ReadUser,UpdateUser(product,account)) one after the other
+Argument: An argument which defines the feature user wants to run through the command line.
+If you don’t specify this argument, it will run all the features (create User, Read User, Update User (product, account)) one after the other.

     * createUser - Enroll User for all the products
     * readUser   - Get User enrolled for the products